 She was boring and unenergetic and – gasp! – she was reading the lyrics for every song out of a binder set on a music stand next to her microphone.
 I couldn’t believe it…she was even reading the lyrics to her own big hits!
 How is that possible?

 (After a lifetime of campfire and kitchen party jams I’ll admit I have a huge, longstanding beef with musicians playing songs that they are reading out of binders.
 It boils down to this: if you gotta follow along with a piece of paper it means you’re playing a song that you don’t know how to play, and why would you do that?!?!
 Geez.**)

-But it sounded like they were killing it in there.
+But I huddled outside well within earshot for several numbers and it sounded like they were killing it in there.

 A week later I heard that Lucinda’s bus had broken down in Philly the night before and the band had to scramble their way to Ottawa, only arriving a couple of hours before the start of their set, a scramble that clearly knocked the band off kilter.
 Which just goes to show just how many factors there are that can influence a performance.

 That still doesn’t explain why Lucinda needed a lyric sheet to sing Drunken Angel or Changed the Locks.
 You’d think by now she could sing those in her sleep.

 *This was my last summer living in Ottawa and through a combination of frugality, general disinterest, and festival fatigue I had skipped both the jazz fest and the blues fest in their entireties – a first for me – and was ready to skip CityFolk too, with the exception of buying a ticket for the final day, which featured Robert Plant.
 Ennui is one thing, but Led Zeppelin is quite another.